keircatenation/keircatenation/README.md

-### Hi there 👋
+# Hi there 👋

+---

+*Name:* Keiran
-Pronouns: they/them
+*Pronouns:* they/them

+---

+🔭 I'm currently working on:
+ - rehauling my personal portfolio website
+ - varios school projects

-I'm currently working on rehauling my personal portolfio website, while taking a three-part front end web decelopment course at Monroe Community College.
-I'm currently familiarizing myself with the newest CSS specs and am learning Javascript!
+🌱 I'm currently learning, through a course at Monroe Community COllege:
+ - newest CSS specs
+ - Javascript
+ - React

+---

+⚡ Fun fact: I'm working my way up to running a 10k this winter (2021)!
 <!--
 **keircatenation/keircatenation** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.